 In most Unix-like platforms, simply do "make" with a suitable target.
 Here are the details.

-aix ansi bsd freebsd generic linux macosx mingw posix solaris
+aix bsd c89 freebsd generic guess linux linux-readline macosx mingw posix solaris

 If your platform is listed, just do "make xxx", where xxx is your platform name.

-If your platform is not listed, try the closest one or posix, generic, ansi, in this order.
+If your platform is not listed, try the closest one or posix, generic, c89, in this order.

-If you're running Linux and get compilation errors, make sure you have installed the readline development package.
+If you're running Linux and get compilation errors when building for linux-readline, make sure you have installed the readline development package (which is probably named libreadline-dev or readline-devel).
 If you get link errors after that, then try "make linux MYLIBS=-ltermcap".

 Once you have built Lua, you may want to install it in an official place in your system.
 In this case, do "make install".
 The official place and the way to install files are defined in the Makefile.
-You'll probably need the right permissions to install files.
+You'll probably need the right permissions to install files, and so may need to do "sudo make install".

-To build and install Lua in one step, do "make xxx install", where xxx is your platform name.
+To build and install Lua in one step, do "make xxx install", where xxx is your platform name, including "guess".

 To install Lua locally, do "make local".
 This will create a directory install with subdirectories bin, include, lib, man, share, and install Lua as listed below.
 To install Lua locally, but in some other directory, do "make install INSTALL_TOP=xxx", where xxx is your chosen directory.
 The installation starts in the src and doc directories, so take care if INSTALL_TOP is not an absolute path.